Inmate who died at HMP was accused killer Jonathan Henoche: sources | CBC News

 Inmate who died at HMP was accused killer Jonathan Henoche: sources

-Henoche awaiting trial for 2nd-degree murder; sources say incident preceding his death caught on video
+Henoche awaiting trial for 1st-degree murder; sources say incident preceding his death caught on video

-Jonathan Henoche, a 33-year-old man awaiting trial on murder, is the inmate who died in Her Majesty's Penitentiary, CBC News has learned.
+Jonathan Henoche, a 33-year-old man awaiting trial on murder, is the inmate who died in Her Majesty's Penitentiary.

 Members of the Royal Newfoundland Constabulary were called to the penitentiary shortly after noon on Wednesday.